arschles/godo/README.md

 # Godo

-Godo is a build tool for executing consistent, reproducible builds inside Docker containers.
+Godo ("Go do") is a build tool for executing consistent, reproducible builds inside Docker containers.

 The only dependencies to use godo are a working Docker installation and the `godo` binary installed.